sebald/edit-briefly/README.md

 - open the editor with some initial content (think commit message template)
 - set an extension for the temporary file (to enable highliting)
+- move cursor to end of file contents

 ## Install